 We live in times of enormous and rapid change.
-Trades that have existed and thrived for decades are in fast decline; think of retailers, printers, estate agents, recruitment consultants, the list goes on.
+Trades that have existed and thrived for decades are under great pressure; think of retailers, printers, estate agents, recruitment consultants, the list goes on.

 Adapt or Die

-Of course, there are exceptions to the rule, companies that are growing as their industries crumble.
+Of course, there are exceptions to the rule, companies that grow as their industries crumble.
 But these are exceptions for a reason.
 These businesses have transformed their services in line with demand and technology: online estate agents, printers offering digital services.

 You might not associate accountancy with the struggling sectors listed above, but maybe you should.
 From 2008 to 2011, the Office of National Statistics shows, there were 12,255 accountancy firm insolvencies.

 The faltering economy and the internet have changed how and what we buy.
 The middle / mass market is collapsing.
-We will pay a premium for special or better.
+We’ll pay a premium for special or better.
 If you are neither of these, the cheapest option usually wins.

-Seth Godin’s latest book, ‘The Icarus Deception’, describes this perfectly:
+Seth Godin’s book, ‘The Icarus Deception’, describes this perfectly:

 ‘The race to the bottom is the Internet-fueled challenge to